Policies

 Responsibilities

-The Director & Senior Leadership Team are responsible for approving and promoting better Records Management throughout the Centre, and supporting the maintenance and development of a comprehensive Institutional Archive.
+The Director & Senior Leadership Team are responsible for approving and promoting effective Records Management throughout the Centre, and supporting the maintenance and development of a comprehensive Institutional Archive.

 The Archivist & Records Manager is responsible for delivering the operational activities of a Records Management programme, for facilitating the maintenance and development of an Institutional Archive and for the development and implementation of all related procedures and guidance.